Mariners stay with a five-man pitching rotation, move lefty Wade LeBlanc to the bullpen

 “Wade will slide into the bullpen and we’ll go with a five-man rotation at that point,” manager Scott Servais said before Friday’s game.
 “He can give us multiple innings.
 That will kind of be his role.
 We won’t use him tonight, but I will need him tomorrow.”

-LeBlanc is 6-7 with a 5.52 ERA this season.
-He has extensive experience pitching in the long relief role in his career.
+LeBlanc is 6-7 with a 5.52 earned-run average this season.
+He has extensive experience pitching in the long-relief role in his career.

-The Mariners officially recalled Sheffield from Class AA Arkansas on Friday afternoon to make the start later that evening vs. the Blue Jays.
+The Mariners officially recalled Sheffield from Class AA Arkansas on Friday afternoon to make the start later that evening against the Blue Jays.
 He took the 25-man roster spot of right-hander reliever Cory Gearrin, who was claimed off waivers by the Yankees.
 Gearrin made 48 appearances this season, posting a 0-2 record with a 3.92 ERA.

 “It’s a good opportunity for Cory,” Servais said.
 “Obviously the Yankees are in a good spot in their division standings.
 We’ll see him here in a few days for them.”

-The Mariners will have to make another roster move on Saturday to activate Hernandez from the injured list and open a spot on the roster.
+The Mariners will have to make another roster move Saturday to activate Hernandez from the injured list and open a spot on the roster.

 With LeBlanc in the bullpen, Servais slotted out the rest of the rotation, setting up some highly interesting pitching matchups in the upcoming series with the Yankees.

-Left-hander Yusei Kikuchi, who had his start skipped on Friday after throwing a 98-pitch shutout vs. the Blue Jays on Sunday, will return to the mound on Tuesday night.
+Left-hander Yusei Kikuchi, who had his start skipped Friday after throwing a 98-pitch shutout against the Blue Jays on Sunday, will return to the mound Tuesday night.
 In a matchup that will make headlines in Japan, the Yankees will start right-hander Masahiro Tanaka.

 Servais usually has his rotation and the opposing pitchers slotted out on the big calendar whiteboard on his office wall.
 But he didn’t put Kikuchi’s name next to Tanaka.
 He wanted to tell the Japanese media himself.